oddbird/sliiides/content/hints/camosun.md

     to make **all documents appear more similar**.
   cite: *proposal
   script: |
-    - Authors want to show their creativity and branding,
+    - Authors want creativity and branding,
-    - with a distinct look and feel,
+    - a distinct look and feel,
-    - make their document visually interesting.
+    - make the document visually interesting.
     - But users will have _preferences_,
     - styles that they like better (or even require)
-    - like larger text or _dark mode_,
+    - like large text or _dark mode_,
-    - and sites can respect those preferences!

 - title: Give People **Agency**
   sub: control over their own experience
+  script: |
+    - sites can respect those preferences!
+    - Give our users _agency_
+    - Over their own browsing experience
+    - A political value that I think is essential

 - quote: >
     The proposed scheme is balanced